- What to see

 North of the Cornish Engine House is the circular powder house (1840), whilst to the east a replica horse gin has been erected on the Redsoil Engine Shaft.
 Another gin circle can also be seen at the western extremity of the site, serving the original Shuttlebark Engine Shaft (1760).

 The Agent’s House and adjacent Smithy were built in the 1840’s.
 They have been renovated, and are now used as the Field Centre of the Peak District Mines Historical Society.
 Except on Heritage Open Days or by prior arrangement, neither of these buildings are open to the public, but Society members wishing to use them should contact the Cottage Warden.
-Guided tours are available on our Heritage Open Days, or can be arranged at other times for groups of six or more visitors if booked in advance – please contact email@example.com or the Peak District Lead Mining Museum.
-We welcome educational visits to the site, and a free downloadableTeacher’s Pack is available for download here.
+Guided tours are available on our Heritage Open Day, or can be arranged at other times for groups of six or more visitors if booked in advance – please contact email@example.com or the Peak District Lead Mining Museum.
+We welcome educational visits to the site, and a free downloadableTeacher’s Pack is available.

 For the enjoyment of yourselves and others who visit, please observe these guidelines:

-- there are some steep slopes on the spoil heaps, unprotected drops, and lots of uneven ground on the site – so please take care where you walk and keep young children under control.
+- Personal safety: there are some steep slopes on the spoil heaps, unprotected drops, and lots of uneven ground on the site – so please take care where you walk and keep young children under control.